Swiss bank chief to respond over wife's dollar trade

 "It may well be completely above board but nevertheless it leaves a bitter taste in the mouth," said one central bank official, who declined to be named.

-The SNB said Philipp Hildebrand, a former hedge fund manager and vice chairman of the Financial Stability Board, would make an announcement on Thursday.
+The SNB said Philipp Hildebrand, a former hedge fund manager and vice chairman of the Financial Stability Board (FSB), would make an announcement on Thursday.

 The respected banker, credited with steering Switzerland's banking system through the financial crisis, is expected to weather the storm, and won the backing of the government in a statement late on Wednesday.